I’ve often been asked, “What exactly do you mean by Charlotte Mason Inspired?” I utterly love this question!

 Living books are the centerpiece of how we develop our programs here at WinterPromise.

 What is a living book?
-A living book is a book written by an author on a specific topic in a way that communicates their own passion while also being written and published in a way that may inspire others.
-Textbooks are often the standard in education but because of their delivery and format, they usually discourage excitement about learning.
-WinterPromise builds our curriculum around offering books that take you places, invite your family into a new experience, inspire interest in a great person of the past, fuel discussion about difficult topics and offers a chance to discover new and exciting people writing about new and exciting topics.
-This makes your reading together as a family or the reading your child does another avenue for fueling curiosity and discovery while enhancing the desire to read.
+A living book is a book written by an author on a specific topic in a way that communicates their own passion while also being written and published in a way that inspires others.
+Textbooks often are the standard in education, but because of their delivery and format, they usually discourage excitement about learning.
+WinterPromise builds our curriculum around living books that take you places, invite your family into a new experience, inspire interest in a great person of the past, fuel discussion about difficult topics and offers a chance to discover new and exciting people writing about new and exciting topics.
+This makes your reading together as a family and the reading your child does another avenue for fueling curiosity and discovery while enhancing the desire to read.
 We could not imagine offering an education devoid of the joy of living books.
 There is a magic to a good book that we can all sense but can’t quite pinpoint.
 A living book delivers that magic to your family.

 Nature Study